HiMeAlex/AutoDiscord-Setup/README.md

-Run insert.bat on any computer to get discord set up with your better discord themes and plugins.
+Run insert.bat on any windows 7, 8, 10, or 11 computer to get discord set up with your better discord themes and plugins.
 If you would like to copy the configurations from an already existing better discord installation, make sure your Themes and Plugins are in the folders before running.